vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 Sometimes, requests depend on other fetched data (e.g. fetching additional user information).
 For these scenarios, we can simply import the other loaders and use them **within a different loader**:

-Call **and `await`** the loader inside the one that needs it, it will only be fetched once no matter how many times it is called used:
+Call **and `await`** the loader inside the one that needs it, it will only be fetched once no matter how many times it is called:

 ```ts
 // import the loader for user information